JulianStreyczek/data-driven-incentive-design/README.md

 #### Julian Streyczek, June 2026

-This GitHub repo is intended to show how user data, causal inference, and optimization can be combined to design an incentive scheme.
-The example uses public taxi trip data from San Francisco and designs a simple tiered rewards scheme to increase the number of trips completed by drivers.
+This case study is intended to show how user data, causal inference, and optimization can be combined to design a user incentive scheme.
+I use public taxi trip data from San Francisco and design a simple tiered rewards scheme to increase the number of trips completed by drivers.

-The [Jupyter notebook](code/taxi_incentive_design.ipynb) proceeds as follows.
-First, it loads and cleans the data.
-Second, it estimates individual labor supply, i.e. how drivers adjust the number of trips they provide when revenue per trip changes, using a leave-one-out instrument for causal identification.
-Third, it explains how to use this estimate in a tiered incentive scheme.
-Fourth, for a given reward structure, it uses a back-of-the-envelope simulation to estimate how many additional trips would be completed, along with the expected cost.
-Finally, it applies a simple optimization over potential reward levels to find the best design under a predefined budget.
+The [Jupyter notebook](code/taxi_incentive_design.ipynb) contains both the code and explanations.
+First, we load, clean, and show descriptives for the data.
+Second, we estimate individual labor supply, i.e. how drivers adjust the number of trips they provide when revenue per trip changes, using a leave-one-out instrument for causal identification.
+Third, we introduce a simple incentive scheme that provides cash rewards upon completing a certain number of trips, and use our labor supply estimates in a back-of-envelope simulation to estimate the effect on additional trips, along with the expected cost.
+Finally, we run an optimization loop over potential reward tiers and levels to find the most effective design under a pre-defined budget constraint.

 The goal is not to claim that the result is the final optimal policy, but to demonstrate a practical data science workflow for solving a real-world business objective.